topij/text-analyzer/docs/CONFIGURATION_GUIDE.md

 # Configuration Guide

-This guide covers all configuration options for the Semantic Text Analyzer, including model settings, analysis parameters, and integration options.
+This guide covers the implemented configuration options for the Semantic Text Analyzer.

 ## Configuration Methods